 1. Anyone using CKC registration applications or forms must abide by all current CKC registration rules, guidelines, policies, and procedures.
 Upon successful registration of a dog with CKC, the registration applicant becomes a member of CKC.
 CKC members may access all of CKC’s registration services and participate in any programs, events, competitions, or seminars sponsored by CKC.

 2. Application for registration with CKC must be made on a CKC original application or form.
-Anyone representing a dog/ puppy as eligible for CKC registration must deliver the proper CKC registration application to the new owner at the time of sell or transfer.
+Anyone representing a dog/ puppy as eligible for CKC registration must deliver the proper CKC registration application to the new owner at the time of sale or transfer.
 The new dog/puppy owner must immediately submit the registration application to CKC with the appropriate fees in order for CKC to certify the registration.

 3. Anyone representing puppies as eligible for CKC registration must have the dam (mother) of the puppies registered with CKC.
 In addition, the sire (father) of the puppies must be registered with CKC or another CKCrecognized registration organization.
 If both the sire and the dam are owned by the breeder of the litter, both parents must be CKC registered.
 Anyone representing puppies as eligible for CKC registration must provide each new puppy owner with an original, signed CKC Puppy Registration Application.